felixjchen/nitrus/README.md

 ## Motivation

-- friends can't agree on what to listen too, one sole person controls the speaker
+- can't agree on what to listen too, voting may be ideal
+- shared Spotify queue

 ## Todo